lablup/backend.ai-submission-pipeline/README.md

 Basically, this example is the simplest and most lightweight version of the ingen project (CodeOnWeb engine).
 You can create your own pipeline by adding or modifying your own implementations in the various parts.

+To utilize this sample codes, you must adapt the CLI arguments and SDK function arguments in the codes to fit with your setup (account keypairs, API endpoint, etc.).

 ## Setup